Complaint Handling Procedures

-- Details of when the Consumer complained to the Provider and the Provider’s response
+- Details of when the Consumer or Occupier complained to the Member and the Member’s response

-- If possible, the Provider’s reference for the complaint
+- If possible, the Member’s reference for the complaint

-If the Consumer tells us they have spoken to the Provider and given it a chance to resolve the complaint and has given us sufficient information to allow the Provider to deal with the complaint, we will register a Complaint.
+If the Consumer or Occupier tells us they have spoken to the Member and given it a chance to resolve the complaint and has given us sufficient information to allow the Member to deal with the complaint, we will register a Complaint.

-Some complaints involve more than one Provider.
+Some complaints involve more than one Member.
 Examples of these include:

-- Problems transferring services from one Provider to another, such as delays or lost numbers
+- Problems transferring services from one Member to another, such as delays or lost numbers

 - Complaints that services have been transferred without the Consumer’s authorisation

-- Complaints where a Consumer’s property is damaged by a carrier who attends the Consumer’s property at the request of the Consumer’s Provider
+- Complaints where an Occupier’s property is damaged by a carrier who attends the property at the request of a Provider

-- Complaints about unsafe carrier infrastructure on a Consumer’s property, where the Provider is not the carrier.
+- Complaints about unsafe carrier infrastructure on an Occupier’s land, where the Provider is not the carrier.

-Usually, we will register the complaint to the Consumer’s current Provider (that is the Provider who bills the customer), but where we consider that this is not appropriate, we will decide which Provider is most appropriate to deal with the issues raised.
+Usually, we will register the complaint to the Consumer’s current service Provider (that is the service Provider who bills the customer), but where we consider that this is not appropriate, we will decide which Member is most appropriate to deal with the issues raised.

-In some cases, we may decide that a complaint needs to be registered to two Providers.
+In some cases, we may decide that a complaint needs to be registered to two Members.

 The Telecommunications Industry Ombudsman facilitates the resolution of complaints through its referral process.

-When a Consumer contacts us with a complaint we may ask for information to clarify the circumstances of the complaint.
-We send the information to the Provider so that it can review the complaint and reconsider its initial response.
+When a Consumer or Occupier contacts us with a complaint, we may ask for information to clarify the circumstances of the complaint.
+We send the information to the Member so that it can review the complaint and reconsider its initial response.

 3.1 Enquiry Referral

-If the Consumer has not previously contacted the Provider about the complaint and we have registered an Enquiry, we may refer the complaint to the Provider and ask it to try to resolve the complaint with the Consumer.
+If the Consumer or Occupier has not previously contacted the Member about the complaint and we have registered an Enquiry, we may refer the complaint to the Member and ask it to try to resolve the complaint with the Consumer or Occupier.
 This is called an Enquiry Referral.

-If the Consumer has previously contacted the Provider about the complaint and given the Provider an opportunity to resolve the complaint, we will refer the complaint as a Referral.
+If the Consumer or Occupier has previously contacted the Member about the complaint and given the Member an opportunity to resolve the complaint, we will refer the complaint as a Referral.

 3.3 Referral response times

-When we refer a complaint to a Provider, we allow the Provider time to resolve the complaint by responding directly with the Consumer.
+When we refer a complaint to a Member, we allow the Member time to resolve the complaint by responding directly to the Member.
 The timeframe to do this differs depending on the nature of the complaint:

 2 business days for the urgent issues

-When we refer a Consumer’s complaint to a Provider, we expect the Consumer to be available to discuss the complaint and resolution options with the Provider.
+When we refer a Consumer’s or Occupier’s complaint to a Member, we expect the Consumer or Occupier to be available to discuss the complaint and resolution options with the Member.

-We may refuse to deal with a Complaint after referral, if the Consumer has not engaged with the Provider to try to resolve the Complaint.
-We will consider any extenuating circumstances that may prevent a Consumer from actively engaging with their Provider to resolve the Complaint.
+We may refuse to deal with a Complaint after referral, if the Consumer or Occupier has not engaged with the Member to try to resolve the Complaint.
+We will consider any extenuating circumstances that may prevent a Consumer or Occupier from actively engaging with the Member to resolve the Complaint.

 3.5 Stopping credit management on disputed charges

-The Provider must stop all credit management for disputed charges while we are handling the Complaint.
+The Member must stop all credit management for disputed charges while we are handling the Complaint.

-When we have referred a Complaint to the Provider, it must stop credit management action on disputed charges for the duration of the referral period, and while the TIO Complaint is open.
+When we have referred a Complaint to the Member, it must stop credit management action on disputed charges for the duration of the referral period, and while the TIO Complaint is open.

-If a Provider does not stop credit management after we ask it to, the Ombudsman may issue a Temporary Ruling requiring the Provider to stop all debt collection and other credit management action for up to 90 days.
+If a Member does not stop credit management after we ask it to, we may issue a Temporary Ruling directing the Member to stop all debt collection and other credit management action for up to 90 days.

-If a Provider fails to comply with a Temporary Ruling, we will refer the Provider to the Australian Communications and Media Authority for enforcement action.
+If a Member fails to comply with a Temporary Ruling, we will refer the Member to the Australian Communications and Media Authority for enforcement action.

 4. Complaints not resolved by Referral

-If a Consumer tells us after the Referral timeframe their Complaint is not resolved, we ask the Consumer to tell us:
+If a Consumer or Occupier tells us after the Referral timeframe their Complaint is not resolved, we will ask the Consumer or Occupier to tell us:

-- What the Provider’s response to their Complaint was, and
+- What the Member’s response to their Complaint was, and

 - Why they are not satisfied with the response.